nih-cfde/announcements/2021-08-02-announcements.md

 ### Ontology Working Group
 The next meeting for the Ontology Working Group is scheduled for **Wednesday, August 11 at 8am PDT / 11am EDT**.
 Ontology Working Group meetings are scheduled bi-weekly on Wednesdays.
 RFC and Survey 'homework' tasks can be found in the [rolling agenda](https://docs.google.com/document/d/1VoHHBeWfol6XNJa3kzOnOFuTaIrcLYbqKYQcOnj1oh4/edit#heading=h.3ia46913z0oa).
 You can get involved by joining their [mailing list](https://cfdepublic.groups.io/g/OntologyWorkingGroup).

+### Prototyping and Evaluation of Engineereing Technology (PEET) Working Group
+Anup Mahurkar and Titus Brown are creating a new working group focused on finding and evaluating existing software engineering solutions to meet CFDE-CC and DCC needs.
+This working group will be focused on evaluating and choosing existing software implementations, and/or prototyping modifications to implementations, that support ecosystem functionality such as data retrieval and resource registries.
+(The former is important for shopping cart and data export functionality, the latter is how we are planning to integrate with external services.)
+We are scheduling our first meeting to take place in the last two weeks of August.
+We encourage you to fill out this [scheduling poll](https://doodle.com/poll/xuehqyxi49sgk268?utm_source=poll&utm_medium=link) with your biweekly schedule so that we can pick a time that works for the most people.
+Please fill it out by the end of this week if you are interested in attending!

 ### Variant Working Group
 The Variant Working Group (VWG) kick-off call is scheduled for **Monday, August 9th at 11am PDT / 2pm EDT**.
 The call will cover VWG organization, background, and goals.
 All are invited to join.
 To participate join the VWG by sending an e-mail to: VariantWorkingGroup+subscribe@CFDEpublic.groups.io which will send out links and details for next week's meeting.